NTNU-MobileApps/exercise-e7-template/README.md

 ## Intention

 The intention is to practice implementing business logic separately from the user interface.
-Teh suggested way to solve the exercise is to use the [Riverpod library](https://riverpod.dev/).
+The suggested way to solve the exercise is to use the [Riverpod library](https://riverpod.dev/).
 However, you are allowed to use whatever methods you find reasonable.